 It does, however, allow for resort and local option taxes as a funding source for some communities.
-The fundamental idea behind resort taxes is to allow places with high numbers of visitors, but relatively few residents, to local infrastructure costs without overburdening local citizens.
-The maximum rate of the resort tax is 3 percent and at least 5 percent of the revenue must offset property taxes.
+The fundamental idea behind resort taxes is to allow places with high numbers of visitors, but relatively few residents, to finance local infrastructure costs without overburdening local citizens.

 Personal and real property taxes

 In Montana, household goods are exempt from property taxes.
 However, property taxes are assessed on farm machinery, heavy equipment, automobiles, trucks and business equipment.
-Per capita fee also is collected on livestock.
+A per capita fee also is collected on livestock.

-The amount of property tax owed is not determined solely by the property's value.
-The property's value is multiplied by a tax rate, set by the Montana Legislature, to determine its taxable value.
-The taxable value is then multiplied by the mill levy established by various taxing jurisdictions -- city and county government, school districts and others.
+The amount of property tax owed is not determined solely by the property’s value.
+The property’s value is multiplied by a tax rate, set by the Montana Legislature, to determine its taxable value.
+The taxable value is then multiplied by the mill levy established by various taxing jurisdictions — city and county governments, school districts, and others.